 Click Create Display.
-The 02:55 UTC 0.6465 μm image is displayed in the Main Display window with the other displays also visible (because the Auto-set Projection setting is unchecked).
+The 21:15 UTC 0.6465 μm image is displayed in the Main Display window with the other displays also visible (because the Auto-set Projection setting is unchecked).

-In the Legend, click on the trash can next to 11.0816 µm TERRA to remove the infrared display (the middle one listed with the color table range of 0 to 295.7).
+In the Legend, click on the trash can next to 4.5454 µm AQUA to remove the atmospheric temperature display (the middle one listed with the color table range of 180 to 320).

 Create a local dataset to access the HRPT (High Resolution Picture Transmission) and GAC (Global Area Coverage) NOAA-18 Area polar orbiter imagery files on your local machine.